 From February 2017 through January 2018, we entered into convertible note purchase agreements pursuant to which we issued \$8.0 million in aggregate principal amount of convertible promissory notes, which we refer to as the Series B Convertible Promissory Notes.
 The Series B Convertible Promissory Notes accrued interest at a rate of 8% per year.
-The aggregate principal amount and accrued interest on the Series B Convertible Promissory Notes converted into shares of our Series B redeemable convertible preferred stock at a conversion price of \$3.5339 per share, minus a discount, upon the closing of the initial tranche of our Series B redeemable convertible preferred stock financing in May 2018.
+The aggregate principal amount and accrued interest on the Series B Convertible Promissory Notes converted into shares of our Series B redeemable convertible preferred stock at a conversion price of \$3.5339 per share upon the closing of the initial tranche of our Series B redeemable convertible preferred stock financing in May 2018.

-The following table summarizes the Series B Convertible Promissory Note purchased by holders of more than 5% of our capital stock, and the conversion of such Series B Convertible Promissory Notes and accrued interest thereon into shares of our Series B redeemable convertible preferred
+The following table summarizes the Series B Convertible Promissory Note purchased by holders of more than 5% of our capital stock, and the conversion of such Series B Convertible Promissory Notes and accrued interest thereon into shares of our Series B redeemable convertible preferred stock.

-Series B Convertible Shares of Series B Promissory Notes Redeemable Principal Convertible Name of Stockholder(1) Amount and Interest(\$) Preferred Stock Blue Devil Trust Date 12/03/2010(2) 1,105,777.10 391,132 Entities affiliated with Pfizer Inc.(3) 1,658,665.65 586,698 Takeda Ventures, Inc. 1,658,665.65 586,698 Pierre R. and Christine E. Lamond and affiliated entities(2)(4) 1,105,777.10 391,132
+Name of Stockholder(1) Series B Convertible Promissory Notes Principal Amount and Interest(\$) Shares of Series B Redeemable Convertible Preferred Stock Blue Devil Trust Date 12/03/2010(2) 1,105,777.10 391,132 Entities affiliated with Pfizer Inc. 1,658,665.65 586,698 Takeda Ventures, Inc. 1,658,665.65 586,698 Pierre R. and Christine E. Lamond Trust 1,105,777.10 391,132